notmiguelalves/anypipe/README.md

 | --- | --- | --- |
 | PASS | step1 | 38.608751ms |
 | PASS | step2 | 33.878416ms |

-The `dockerutils` is essentially a wrapper on top of Docker's Golang API, offering some higher level abstractions for container life-cycle management, file transfer between host<->container and container<->container, and command execution.